-The maps from 1777 to the 1840s show a boundary crossing field 4, running south-west from somewhere near Sealpond Wood (figure 5 (a), figure 6 (a).
-The tithe map shows a track running parallel to the boundary on its eastern side (figure 8 (b)).
-In roughly the correct location there are various scarps (feature 13c) running across the field.
+The maps from 1777 to the 1840s show a boundary crossing field 3, running south-west from somewhere near Sealpond Wood (figure 5.5 (a), figure 5.6 (a).
+The tithe map shows a track running parallel to the boundary on its eastern side (figure 5.8 (b)).
+In roughly the correct location there are various scarps (feature 7c) running across the field.
 The northern end of these is particularly confused, and the field search was inadequate to determine which scarp represented the field boundary, and which the track, and whether other features were also present.
 A detailed measured survey is necessary to clarify the area.

-Recommendations for mitigatory measures: Detailed recording including measured survey
+Recommendations for mitigatory measures: Detailed recording including measured survey and trench excavation.

-Feature 14 Late 18th/early 19th century field boundaries
+Feature 8 Late 18th/ early 19th century field boundaries

-The layout out of the fields covering the area of field 5 changed considerably between 1777 and 1832, as the boundaries were regularised, and Sileage Stack Wood was created.
-Some of those late 18th or early 19th century boundaries have now gone, and are visible only as shallow gullies (feature 14a, figure 6 (b) and (c)), barely 0.1m deep, running across the pasture.
-The most prominent earthworks in field 5 are heaps of soil from the digging of a drainage ditch and laying of a covered drain (feature 14b), but these are all clearly modern.
+The layout out of the fields covering the area of field 4 changed considerably between 1777 and 1832, as the boundaries were regularised, and Sileage Stack Wood was created.
+Some of those late 18th or early 19th century boundaries have now gone, and are visible only as shallow gullies (feature 8a, figure 5.6 (b) and (c)), barely 0.1m deep, running across the pasture.
+The most prominent earthworks in field 4 are heaps of soil from the digging of a drainage ditch and laying of a covered drain (feature 8b), but these are all clearly modern.

-The 25" map shows a stream running through Vaynol Wood, and this passes under field 5 in a covered drain (feature 14c).
-Against the eastern boundary of the wood the drain has been exposed by digging, revealing its construction, which is identical to 13b.
+The 25" map shows a stream running through Vaynol Wood, and this passes under field 4 in a covered drain (feature 8c).
+Against the eastern boundary of the wood the drain has been exposed by digging, revealing its construction, which is identical to 7b.
 Where the drain runs under the field its line can be detected as a slight hollow.
-This feature is presumably of the same date as 13b.
+This feature is presumably of the same, late 19th century, date as 7b.

-Across the northern part of field 5, between the gate just north of Silage Stack Wood and the gate into field 6, is the earthwork remains of a track (14d) (plate 13).
+Across the northern part of field 4, running south-east to north-west between two gates, is the earthwork remains of a track (8d) (plate 6).
 This is c.3m wide and up to 0.2m high.
 It is not shown on any of the maps, and was probably just for field access.
 It is unlikely to pre-date the formalised laying out of this area at the start of the 19th century, and may be much more recent.